 06.02.07.03 Step 2.7.3: Fixed Fire Suppression Analysis

-The correlation applied in the development of the tables in Attachment 8 to Appendix F that is used in the activation time analysis for fixed fire suppression systems is describedChapter 10 Reference 1.
+The correlation applied in the development of the tables in Attachment 8 to Appendix F that is used in the activation time analysis for fixed fire suppression systems is very similar to the method of Alpert to estimate smoke detector response and is described in Chapter 10 of Reference 11.
 For further information, the reader is referred to pertinent parts of the next subsection, which discusses the basis for the tables and plots in Attachment 8 to Appendix F.

 06.02.07.04 Step 2.7.4: Plant Personnel and Manual Fire Brigade

-The manual NSP curves used in Step 2.7.4 to determine NSPmanual are those recommended in Reference 1.
+The manual NSP curves used in Step 2.7.4 to determine NSPmanual are those recommended in Reference 19, except for the NSP curves for HEAFs and control room fires, which are taken from References 15 and 10, respectively.
 The approach applied in the analysis of manual firefighting response, using historical evidence, is a well-established and accepted approach in general fire PRA practice.
 Specific considerations relevant to this particular approach are the following:

 Fire suppression by a hot work fire watch is a unique case.
 Historical evidence shows that hot work fire watches are effective at providing prompt suppression of most fires.
-This observation has been credited in the statistics - fires suppressed promptly by a hot work fire watch have not been included in the base .
+This observation has been credited in the FIF statistics - fires suppressed promptly by a hot work fire watch have not been included in the base FIF.
 Hence, no additional credit for hot work fire watches is given in this step.
-(Note that a degraded hot work fire watch finding is reflected by an increase in for the same reason.)
+(Note that a degraded hot work fire watch finding is reflected by an increase in FIF for the same reason.)

 Roving fire watches are not credited for fire suppression in the Phase 2 analysis.
 Roving fire watches are credited for effecting fire detection (see Step 2.7.2).